 Kidney Damage Diagnosis May Be Inaccurate for Many, Suggests Study

-Researchers from Columbia University Medical Center (CUMC) have found that, for many patients, an initial diagnosis of “acute kidney injury” may have been inaccurate.
+Researchers from Columbia University Irving Medical Center (CUIMC) have found that, for many patients, an initial diagnosis of “acute kidney injury” may have been inaccurate.
 Their finding, based on an analysis of patient records, suggests that the current method of assessing kidney function may be misleading during the initial evaluation of a patient.

 The study, which also identified sets of biomarkers in mouse models that could potentially detect kidney damage more reliably, was published online in the December 2016 issue of the Journal of the American Society of Nephrology.